mavlink/MAVSDK-docs/en/contributing/build.md

 > **Tip** You must first build the C++ Library (as shown above).

-To build for real iOS devices on Mac OS X:
+To build for real iOS devices on macOS:

 ```
 make ios install